-Stephen Weissman, Deputy Director, oversees Mergers I, Anticompetitive Practices, the Health Care Division, and competition matters in the Northeast Region.
+Stephen Weissman, Deputy Director, oversees Mergers I, Mergers II, Mergers III, Mergers IV, Anticompetitive Practices, the Health Care Division, and competition matters in the Northeast, Northwest, and Western Regions.
 Steve came to the FTC in 2013 from private practice and received his JD from the University of Pennsylvania.

 The Director’s Office is also home to the Bureau’s Litigation Group, a team of experienced litigators and litigation support professionals who provide training, support, and oversight of the Bureau’s litigation docket.